 6. Use of third-party due diligence services as required by Paragraph (a)(1)(ii)(F) of Rule 17g-7

-HR Ratings did not consider third-party due diligence information for the rating.
+HR Ratings did not use third party due diligence services for the rating.

 7. Use of servicer or remittance reports to conduct surveillance of the credit rating as required by Paragraph (a)(1)(ii)(G) of Rule 17g-7